Hearing response

 With the port expansion, shore power facilities will be established, which will provide reductions in CO2 emissions for the benefit of the local environment and reductions in noise impact.

-With the Port of Fredericia and Taulov Dry Port, ADP A/S has created Denmark's multimodal hub, which is being developed with green solutions and infrastructure for the transition of the transportation sector.
+With the Port of Fredericia and Taulov Dry Port, ADP A/S has created Denmark's multimodal hub, which is being developed with green solutions and infrastructure for the transition of the transport sector.

-The infrastructure in the area with the Port of Fredericia, the highway network, the railway network and Billund Airport in the hinterland means that the transportation hub Taulov Dry Port is expected to develop further and attract more companies and jobs.
+The infrastructure in the area with the Port of Fredericia, the highway network, the rail network and Billund Airport in the hinterland means that the transport hub Taulov Dry Port is expected to develop further and attract more companies and jobs.

-The port expansion will further support the sustainable development of the transportation sector and shipping and ensure the development of the multimodal position of strength.
+The port expansion will further support the sustainable development of the transport sector and shipping and ensure the development of the multimodal position of strength.

 Søren Søndergaard, Danish Ports